jombooth/mealshark/README.md

 Only runtime extension files are included in the zip: `manifest.json`, `src/`, and `assets/icons/`.
 Store listing assets, source images, docs, screenshots, and repository metadata are intentionally excluded.

-## Release Notes

-- Pricing-field findings are documented in `docs/PRICING.md`.
-- The privacy policy should be available at an HTTPS URL, such as the public GitHub URL for `PRIVACY.md`, before submitting to the Chrome Web Store.